Contributing money to a crowd funding project can be a great way

 project's aims and objectives, how it will work and its budget.

-initiatives with relatively small budgets.
+social initiatives with relatively small budgets.

 Crowd funding projects are usually promoted using social media